hckops/hckctl/README.md

 Create a custom vulnerable target (single box with specific CVE or whole infrastructes) or connect to your CTF platform ([HTB](https://www.hackthebox.com), [TryHackMe](https://tryhackme.com), [Vulnlab](https://www.vulnlab.com), etc.) without wasting anymore time on boring installations, environment setup or network configurations.

-Access the managed cloud platform from anywhere, orchestrate complex scenario and analyze, aggregate and export your results.
+Access the managed cloud platform from anywhere, orchestrate complex scenarios and analyze, aggregate and export your results.

 ## Quick start